-Creating a realistic and ambitious program would not have been possible without the generous support of our sponsors.
-Their constant feedback creates a practice-oriented dynamic and their gracious invitation to Frankfurt adds a valuable and unique experience to the program's schedule.
+Creating a realistic and ambitious program would not have been possible without the generous support of our sponsor Baker McKenzie.
+Its constant feedback creates a practice-oriented dynamic and their gracious invitation to Frankfurt adds a valuable and unique experience to the program's schedule.

 Though it may sound counter-intuitive, disruption and innovation isn't 'new' to Baker McKenzie—by contrast, it has helped shape the way the firm operates today and informs how its practitioners behave as lawyers of the future.
 Baker McKenzie has been at the forefront of innovation within the legal sector since its founding in 1949.
 The original global law firm—in fact, for many years, the only global law firm—Baker McKenzie is a pioneer at entering new markets, each time establishing offices driven by local lawyers and talent.